kh49/WEVOTE/TUTORIAL.md

 ![bash config](https://raw.githubusercontent.com/pophipi/WEVOTE/master/images/bashconfiguration.png)

 _Note: If you want to chance the colors of your terminal, you go to Profile Preferences from the Edit menu which appears at the menu bar on the top of the screen when terminal is selected as the active window._

+### Shared Clipboard
+By default, your virtual machine does not share any information with your actual computer.
+If you are viewing this tutorial in your actual computer's browser, you won't be able to copy code over.
+To fix that, you can enable clipboard sharing by going to the Devices menu in VirtualBox while running your virtual machine and setting the "Shared Clipboard" option to "bidirectional".
+This will allow you to copy files to and from your virtual machine to your actual computer.

 ## Basic Shell Commands
 All interaction with the computing cluster will be through the Linux shell terminal.
 It is recommended that you read through some basic [tutorials](http://linuxcommand.org/lc3_learning_the_shell.php) for navigating the Linux shell and writing shell scripts.
 You don’t need to be an expert, but should know some of the commands and basic syntax.
 Below is a list of important commands for navigating the shell and some basic syntax.